TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/Introduction/Index.rst

 What's new
 ^^^^^^^^^^

-Updated the manual for TYPO3 version 6.0.
+Updated the manual for TYPO3 CMS version 6.1.

 .. _credits: